Bible Stories for the Young

 But the people were so stubborn.
 Jeremiah tried and tried to help them, and Jeremiah cried and cried when they wouldn’t listen.

 Have you ever cried?
 Why have you cried?
 Sometimes people cry because they get an owie.
-Sometimes people cry when they don’t get their way (that’s baaaddd).
-But Jeremiah cried because he was sad for other people.
+Sometimes people cry when they don’t get their way (Oh, that’s bad.
+Please don’t do that.)
+When you explode into tears, much of the time the root of your pile of tears is because you were filling up on me, me, me.

 Jeremiah said, “Since my people are crushed, I am crushed.
 I cry and cry.
 Is there no doctor to help God’s People who are hurt?
 I wish my eyes were a sprinkler of tears so that I could cry all day and all night for these people.”